Clipio logoClipio

 If you are looking for a more generic tool that can export content to other places as well, then Readwise is the way to go.

 Clipio will be released soon.
-Join the waitlist to be among the first to try it.
+But you can request access to private beta to be among the first to try it.